the-thiago/real-chat-ai/README.md

+IMPORNTANT: This project was created as subproject of ChatJump, find the complete app at https://github.com/the-thiago/chat-jump

 # RealChat – Voice-First AI Chat for Android

 RealChat is a modern Android application that lets you hold **hands-free, back-and-forth conversations** with OpenAI's GPT models.
 Speak naturally, see real-time audio visualisations, and hear the assistant reply with realistic speech.